bparanj/crystal/computer/electronics/design/led-circuit.md

 If you connect an LED with incorrect polarity (reverse bias), it will not light up, and if a high enough reverse voltage is applied, the LED could be damaged.
 Therefore, it is crucial to connect an LED correctly to ensure it functions properly and avoid potential damage.

-The next step after the basic "Hello World" circuit would typically be a circuit that introduces a new concept or component while still being relatively simple.
+The next step after the basic "Hello World" circuit would  be a circuit that introduces a new concept or component while still being relatively simple.
 A perfect example of this is the LED circuit with a current-limiting resistor.
 Let's explore this:

 ```svg